cfunkz/Python-Mini-Projects/README.md

 ### Usage

+1.Create inventory.json file
-1. Run the script.
+2. Run the script.
-2. Select an option from the displayed options.
+3. Select an option from the displayed options.

 ### Dependencies